After coronavirus, survivors’ symptoms include relief — and guilt - The Boston Globe

 A few days before, Kass, who tested positive for the virus in March after treating COVID-19 patients at Columbia University Irving Medical Center, had given a blood sample to a study that she hoped would help others with the disease.

-“They called me,” Kass said in a phone interview Sunday evening from the hospital, where the wails of ambulance sirens did not let up and COVID-19, she said, “is everywhere.”
+She qualified.
+“They called me,” Kass said in a phone interview last Sunday evening from the hospital, where the wails of ambulance sirens did not let up and COVID-19, she said, “is everywhere.”

-That morning, Kass had tweeted a photograph of herself in the subway, wearing a mask.
-“On the way to my first ER shift in 3 weeks,” she wrote.

 She had already been prepared to step in on procedures, like for cardiac arrests, for colleagues who had not been infected.